 How to properly cite this product in your work

-Diagenode strongly recommends using this: MicroPlex Library Preparation Kit v2 (48 indices) (Diagenode Cat# C05010014).
+Diagenode strongly recommends using this: MicroPlex Library Preparation Kit v2 (48 indexes) (Diagenode Cat# C05010014).
 Click here to copy to clipboard.

 Using our products in your publication?
 Let us know!

 Histone 3 K4 trimethylation (depositing H3K4me3 marks) is typically associated with active promoters yet paradoxically occurs at untranscribed domains.
 Research to delineate the mechanisms of targeting H3K4 methyltransferases is ongoing.
 The oocyte provides an attractive system to investigate these mechanisms, becau...

 An endosiRNA-Based Repression Mechanism Counteracts Transposon Activation during Global DNA Demethylation in Embryonic Stem Cells

 Berrens R.V. et al.